 Whether you’re working with multiple signal nets that require tuning across a number of signals, or you just need to length match two ends of a differential pair, you’ll need to use some method for length tuning.
 At low speeds (generally TTL low power or slower), the difference between the different length matching styles is rather superficial.
 The differences between the two become more obvious at higher speeds.

 Regardless of the speed you work with, it is generally recommended that each side of a differential pair be routed as symmetrically as possible.
 The idea is to maintain tight coupling between each end of the pair.
-However, I remember seeing an older article from Ben Jordan that showed how coupling in a differential pair can be maintained without perfectly symmetric length matching for high speed signals.
+However, I remember seeing an older article from Ben Jordan that showed how coupling in a differential pair can be maintained without perfectly symmetric length matching for high-speed signals.
 This also applied when each end of the pair was routed on different layers.
 No matter how you choose to route your differential pairs, you should always verify the behavior of each signal in a differential pair using some simulation tools and, ultimately, using measurements.

-The length matching configurations shown below are all precisely designed to ensure that impedance discontinuities are minimized along the length of the matched trace.
+The length matching in PCB design configurations shown below are all precisely designed to ensure that impedance discontinuities are minimized along the length of the matched trace.
 This issue with impedance continuity throughout the trace is quite important as repeated reflections along an interconnect will accumulate, reducing the intensity of the signal reaching the receiver.
 This also leads to a stair-step climb in voltage at the receiver.
 This will always happen along a length-matched trace, although this behavior will be unnoticeable as long as your noise margin is large enough and you use the smallest number of bends as possible.